-Implementation Note: The price shall be created whenever the BD SettlementIntervalPostDAChangeBalancedContractSS BrtAA’QpNz’mdhcif exists.
+Implementation Note: The price shall be created for the day whenever the BD SettlementIntervalPostDAChangeBalancedContractSS BrtAA’QpNz’Q’mdhcif exists in a Trading Day.
 The attributes of this latter BD will be carried into the output charge type.
 The HourlyRTMLAPMCLPrice AA’mdh value will be replicated in each of the corresponding twelve 5-minute intervals of the hourly interval h, when applicable.

+BA5MPTBChargeAdjustmentRTMNetMarginalLossAssessAmount BQ’mdhcif =

+Sum (J) PTBChgAdjBA5MRTMNetMarginalLossAssessAmt BJQ’mdhcif

+BAASettlementIntervalRTMNetMarginalLossAssessAmount Q’mdhcif =

+Sum(B)BASettlementIntervalRTMNetMarginalLossAssessmentSettlementAmount BQ’mdhcif

 Outputs